mlowery/git-push-devstack/README.md

 ## Introduction

-git-push-devstack (gpd) is a development workflow for OpenStack.
+git-push-devstack (gpd) is a development workflow for OpenStack projects.
 With gpd, `git push` serves as a mechanism for copying changes from your laptop (or wherever you code) to your DevStack VM. `git push` also serves as a mechanism to trigger any restarts or other actions upon uploading new code.